metabase/metabase/docs/people-and-groups/changing-session-expiration.md

 {% include plans-blockquote.html feature="Session timeout" %}

-The session timeout is the maximum time that a person can be inactive in Metabase (for example, if the browser is left open).
+The session timeout is the maximum time that a person can be inactive (for example, if someone leaves Metabase open in a long-forgotten browser tab).

 You can toggle this setting from **Admin** > **Authentication**, or set the environment variable [`MB_SESSION_TIMEOUT`](../configuring-metabase/environment-variables.md#mb_session_timeout).